blaenk/blaenk.github.io/provider/pages/about.markdown

 ### Background

 My family didn't have a computer before I was 12 years old.
 In fact, all of my life I had largely avoided computers, aside from specific instances in school when we were given time to work with them.
 This was a natural result of being warned and scolded not to play around with computers lest I break them.

 However, by the age of 11 I was at a point in school where computers were a necessity.
 Without a computer, I usually had to go to the library to type up school assignments.
 This wasn't always possible on short-notice assignments, however.
 In these situations, I would have to write up assignments in ink, attempting to appease draconian requirements which demanded no mistakes at all -- no white-out allowed.

-You see, as the only student in their class without a computer capable of producing neatly printed assignments, I was inconveniencing _the teacher_.
+See, as the only student in their class without a computer capable of producing neatly printed assignments, I was inconveniencing _the teacher_.
 So while other students could lazily type up assignments in a matter of minutes, I had to meticulously obsess over my writing [^writing].

 This led to late nights, many rewrites, and stress -- since I always cared for doing things right in school.
 I was tired of it, and somewhat embarrassed for not being "with the times," making me a bit economically self-conscious [^tma].